- What to Expect at UW-Platteville

 - Print out a list of hotels close to Chicago O'Hare in case your flight is delayed and you need to spend the night in Chicago.

 - Print out the bus schedules from Chicago to Madison and from Madison to Platteville.

-- Be prepared for the U.S. port of entry (POE) when you arrive at the airport in the U.S. by reading these tips.
+- Be prepared for the U.S. port of entry (POE) when you arrive at the airport in the U.S. by reading these arrival procedures.

 - Please note that U.S. Customs does not allow individuals to carry more than $10,000 cash (USD) into the United States.

-Be aware that the start date of your health insurance through our university (Rust Associates) will be the same as your start date on your I-20.
-If you will be arriving in the U.S. before your I-20 start date, we strongly advise you to enroll in a short-term health insurance plan or make sure that your home country insurance will cover you until the start date on your I-20.
-After you begin your program at UW-Platteville, you will automatically be enrolled in the Rust Associates Health Insurance Plan each semester, and you will be covered over the summer months, as long as you are a student at UW-Platteville who is not on a scholarship from the governments of Kuwait or Saudi Arabia.The insurance fee will be added to the student bill at the beginning of each semester.
+Be aware that the start date of your UW-Platteville-sponsored health insurance plan through Consolidated Health Plans (CHP) will be the August 5 for students beginning in the fall semester and January 5 for students beginning in the spring semester.
+If you will be arriving in the U.S. before the day that your health insurance is activated through CHP, we strongly advise you to enroll in a short-term health insurance plan or make sure that your home country insurance will cover you until the start date of your SAS health insurance plan.
+After you begin your program at UW-Platteville, you and your dependents will automatically be enrolled in the SAS health insurance plan each semester, and you and your dependents will be covered over the summer months, as long as you are a student at UW-Platteville who is not on a scholarship from the governments of Kuwait or Saudi Arabia.The insurance fee will be added to the student bill at the beginning of each semester.
 For more information about the health insurance plan for international students and scholars at UW-Platteville, click here.

 There are no results to display.
 Please check your category filter.